pantheon-systems/documentation/source/content/guides/drupal-9/drupal-9-hosted-btworkflow/07-contrib-custom.md

 ### Libraries

 Libraries can be handled similarly to modules, but the specifics depend on how your library code was included in the source site.
-If you're using a library's API, you may have to do additional work to ensure that it functions properly.
+If you're using a library's API, you may have to do additional work to ensure that it functions correctly.

 ## Custom Code